-Because exercise won’t be the only solution providing the results you want, it also depends on how you recover and fuel your body
+Exercise isn’t the only solution that can give you the results you want—it also depends on how you recover and fuel your body

 By Nicole Ganglani | Art by Saii Shah | Photo from Pexels

 There are two different kinds of people who work out: One who prefers to fuel up and eat before working out while the other prefers to eat after.
 Whichever you are, let me tell you this: it doesn’t matter when you eat but what food fits your workout routine.
 At the end of the day, proper nutrition is undefeated—it has the ability to both fuel your exercise before working out and helps the body recover and adapt after exercise.

 Not eating before a short-duration workout won’t affect your performance

 When we say short-duration workout, we mean the 45-minute to one hour exercise people try to squeeze in every day.
 Remember that your body has approximately 2,000 calories for glycogen (or stored energy) that fuels your exercise even if you haven’t eaten for hours.
 That’s why studies have pointed out that there is no difference between eating before or after a one hour cycling session or even a high intensity workout (HIIT).

 However, eating before working out largely depends on the person.
 For example, if you choose to work out after work, it’s best to eat lunch or your pre-workout meal beforehand.
 But if you decide to sweat first thing in the morning, then a cup of black coffee could be the perfect fuel for you.
 No one knows your body more than yourself so it’ll be up to you to know what you prefer.

 If you don’t eat before working out, make sure to eat after

 Eating right after you work out is especially important if you are fasting.
 Exercise won’t be the only one providing the results you want, it also depends on how you recover and fuel your body.
 That’s why it’s best to consume both protein and carbohydrates right after exercising in order to repair your muscles and back up your glycogen stores.